Blossom End Rot: Causes, Prevention, and Treatment

 This can be due to a number of factors, including:

-• Moisture – Too little or too much – We’ve had dry conditions this summer.
-Even with mulch, I have lost some tomatoes to blossom end rot.
-Last week I heard from two different local friends who had problems with rotten, black bottoms on their tomatoes.
+• Moisture – Too little or too much – We sometimes have hot, dry conditions in summer.
+Even with mulch and regular watering, I have lost some tomatoes to blossom end rot.

-• Too much Nitrogen – Dump a load of fresh manure on your tomatoes, and you may be rewarded with lots of green growth and black bottomed fruit.
+• Too much Nitrogen – Dump a load of fresh manure on your tomatoes, and you may trigger lots of green growth and black bottomed fruit.
 The nitrogen salts may make the calcium in the soil less available to the tomatoes.

 • Soil too Cold at Planting – More of an issue for northern gardeners, cold soil can interfere with nutrient uptake to the plant.